-Consumer Lending Is the Largest Financial Technology Category
+Consumer Lending Is The Largest Financial Technology Category

-We see that Consumer Lending is the largest category with 321 companies.
+We see that Consumer Lending is the largest category with 358 companies.
 These companies offer new ways for consumers to obtain personal loans and have their credit risks assessed.
 They include peer-to-peer lending, micro-financing, big data analytics, and consumer credit scoring services.
 Some example companies are SoFi, CommonBond, Avant, and Lufax.

 Let’s now look at our Innovation Quadrant to find out the funding and maturity of these categories in relation to one another.

 The Pioneers Quadrant Has the Most Financial Technology Categories